 - Combination immunotherapy.
 In order to enhance the efficacy and safety of modified T cell therapy, Dr. Kenderian's laboratory is testing the optimal development of combinatorial approaches with signal inhibitors, small molecule approach and other immunotherapeutic approaches.

 Dr. Kenderian's team is focused on developing new, effective and safe immunotherapeutic options for patients with relapsed and refractory hematological malignancies.
 His team collaborates with other teams and centers within Mayo Clinic and has several research efforts in early-phase clinical trials.

-- Recipient, Plenary presentation award, American Society for Blood and Marrow Transplantation, 2015 and 2016
+- Recipient, Plenary presentation award, American Society for Blood and Marrow Transplantation, 2015-2017

 - Recipient, Alexandra J. Kefalides Memorial Award, Abramson Cancer Center, University of Pennsylvania, 2014